-The 63 is actually an aft wheelhouse version of the N60 and its extended cockpit and boat deck.
+The new 63 is actually an aft wheelhouse version of the N60 and its extended cockpit and boat deck.
 Looks-wise, however, the new model retains the same salty feel that popularized the Nordhavn 62.
 For those who love the N62 but have a width restriction at their slip, the N63 may be the perfect choice with its 18-foot beam.
-One of PAE’s greatest qualities is the ability of our Chief of Design, Jeff Leishman, and his engineering staff to continually conceive, design and introduce exciting new models.
+One of P.A.E.’s greatest qualities is the ability of our Chief of Design, Jeff Leishman, and his engineering staff to continually conceive, design and introduce exciting new models.

 While the 63 shares the same hull as the N55/60 designs, an entire new deck and engine room mold have been created for it, providing increased interior volume and added amenities.

-or instance, just forward of the engine room door on the 55/60 sits the utility room with washer/dryer and freezer.
-On the 63, this area has been expanded to also include a crew quarters to port with fixed berth and pipe berth at the forward end.
+For instance, just forward of the engine room door on the 55/60 sits the utility room with washer/dryer and freezer.
+On the 63, this area has been expanded to also include a crew quarters to port with fixed berth and pipe berth at forward end.
 Another layout change is the centerline guest stateroom and four large opening port lights, both of which come standard.

 Opposite the master cabin on the starboard side is the day head which is convenient to the main saloon and is complete with shower and opening ports for light and air.